dima-brook/w3f_application/elrond_bridge.md

 #### 2. Relay validator/prover written in TypeScript.
 Supplied in a docker container.
   Relay validators are very thin.
 They consist of the private and public keys and two local nodes one for listening/submitting to Elrond another for listening/submitting to a parachain with the attached bridge pallet.

+  In the Alpha version of the bridge the validators are centralized, meaning our team completely controlls all the validators.

+  Since version B of the bridge we will implement a decentralized setting.

+  Since both Substrate parachain and Elrond finalize blocks every 6 seconds we cannot use the PoW model, which, alongside with unjustifyably heavy computation, requires significant time.
+Hence, we're left with the other models, such as:

+**Proof-of-Stake (PoS)**
+Principle: the network trusts the validator, who puts his own resources as a pledge for the ability to create blocks: the larger the share, the higher the probability that the network will allow the creation of a block.

+Performance: high.

+DLT environment: public / private blockchain.

+Completion: probabilistic.

+Minimum amount: XPNET $ 25,000 worth to be locked as a stake

+...
+TODO: add the architecture here (latest 23.06)

+**Proof-of-Importance (PoI)**
+Principle: like PoS, but with additional properties that affect your ranking.

+Performance: high.

+DLT environment: public.

+Completion: probabilistic.

+...
+TODO: add the architecture here (latest 23.06)

+Even though, there other protocols, such as Proof-of-Location (PoL), Proof-of-Elapsed Time (PoET), Proof-of-Authority (PoA), Proof-of-Burn (PoB), Proof-of-Capacity (PoC) / Proof-of-Space (PoS), Proof-of-Stake-Time (PoST), Proof-of-Brain (PoB), Proof-ofPhysical-Address (PoPA) / Proof-of-Bank-Account (PoBA), Proof-of-Concept (PoC) and some more, we consider PoS to be more mature and easy to implement.
+However, in the future we will add reputation and ranking to PoS to make the system more robust and resilient to attacks.

 #### 3. “Elrond-Minter” smart contract written in Rust deployable on Elrond blockchain.